Limits of data subjects' rights: No access to data processing agreement

-This ruling by the Administrative Court (VGH) in Munich deals with the question of whether an individual has the right to inspect a data processing agreement concluded between a broadcaster and a debt collection company in accordance with Art.
+This ruling by the Administrative Court (VGH) in Munich deals with the question of whether an individual is entitled to inspect an order processing contract concluded between a broadcaster and a debt collection company in accordance with Art.
 28 GDPR.
-The VGH rejected this claim and thus confirmed the decision of the Administrative Court of Munich.
+GDPR has.
+The VGH rejected this claim and thus confirmed the decision of the Munich Administrative Court.

 Plaintiff demands access to data processing agreement

 On September 29, 2021, P. GmbH informed the plaintiff in writing that it was acting as a processor within the meaning of Art.
-28 GDPR and explained its role in this regard.
+28 GDPR.
+GDPR and explained its role in this.
 Thereupon, on October 7, 2021, the plaintiff requested the defendant to inspect the data processing agreement concluded between the broadcaster and P. GmbH pursuant to Art.
 28 GDPR.
+GDPR.
 This request was rejected by the defendant.
-The plaintiff then brought an action before the Administrative Court of Munich with the aim of enforcing access to the contract.
+The plaintiff then filed an action with the Administrative Court of Munich with the aim of enforcing access to the contract.
 The Munich Administrative Court dismissed this action in a ruling dated December 6, 2023.
 The application for leave to appeal before the VGH Munich was also unsuccessful.

 Basis of entitlement for inspection by the data subject

 The plaintiff argued that he was entitled to inspect the contract in accordance with Section 11 (8) sentence 1 RBStV.
-This provision regulates the general right to information about the processing of personal data in connection with the broadcasting fee.
-The plaintiff interpreted this provision to mean that it also includes disclosure of the specific processing contract.
-However, the court clarified that this paragraph only grants a general right to information about recipients and categories of personal data.
-An individual right to inspect the specific contract cannot be derived from this.
+This provision regulates the general Right to information about the Processing of personal data in connection with the broadcasting fee.
+The plaintiff interpreted this standard to mean that it also includes the disclosure of the specific processing contract.
+However, the court clarified that this paragraph is merely a general Right to information about recipients and categories of personal data.
+An individual right of access to the specific contract cannot be derived from this.

 In addition, the plaintiff invoked Art.
-28 GDPR, which sets out the obligations of controllers and processors.
-The plaintiff argued that this provision not only regulates contractual obligations, but also implicitly contains a right of access for data subjects.
+28 GDPRwhich sets out the obligations of controllers and processors.
+The plaintiff argued that this provision not only regulates the contractual obligations, but also implicitly grants a right of inspection for affected persons.
 The court rejected this argument and clarified that Art.
-28 GDPR does not provide for an individual right of access.
-Rather, the provision exclusively regulates the obligations that the controller and the processor must fulfill as part of their cooperation.
+28 GDPR does not provide for an individual right of inspection.
+Rather, the provision exclusively regulates the obligations that the Responsible persons and the processor must fulfill in the context of their cooperation.

 A further argument of the plaintiff referred to Art.
 15 GDPR.
-According to this provision, data subjects have a right to information about the processing of their personal data.
-The plaintiff attempted to interpret this right to information in such a way that it also includes the disclosure of internal documents such as the data processing agreement.
+According to this provision affected Persons have a right to information about the Processing of their personal data.
+The plaintiff attempted to use this Right to information in such a way that it also covers the disclosure of internal documents such as the data processing agreement.
 The court also rejected this argument and clarified that Art.
 15 GDPR only grants a right to information about one's own personal data, but does not provide for a general right to inspect internal documents.

 Irrelevance of a right to inspect files